oskariorg/oskari-docs/md/documentation/backend/setup-geoserver.md

-# Setup Geoserver for Oskari
+# Setup GeoServer for Oskari

-This document describes how to setup a Geoserver environment for Oskari.
+This document describes how to setup a GeoServer environment for Oskari.
 Geoserver is needed for these functionalities:

 - myplaces
 - analysis
 - userlayers

 Note!
-A prepopulated Geoserver configuration/datadir is available under `{JETTY_HOME}/geoserver_data` in the [Jetty bundle](/download).
+A prepopulated GeoServer configuration/datadir is available under `{jetty.base}/geoserver_data` in the [Jetty bundle](/download).
 This however uses preconfigured credentials for geoserver and database which you don't want to use for production.
-The provided datadir uses EPSG:4326.
+The provided datadir uses EPSG:3857.
 You can change these by running the setup webapp.

 ### Requirements

 * [Jetty bundle](/download) installed
-* Optionally an external Geoserver (tested with 2.7.1)
+* Optionally an external GeoServer (tested with the version mentioned on download page)

 ### Using the setup webapp

-The Jetty Bundle includes a webapp to help configuring a Geoserver for Oskari using Geoservers REST API.
-The webapp can be found in `{JETTY_HOME}/setup.war`.
-It can be deployed by moving the war-file in to `{JETTY_HOME}/webapps` and once deployed it can be accessed with http://localhost:8080/setup.
-The setup asks for the native projection you want to use for saving the usercontent.
+The Jetty Bundle includes a webapp to help configuring a GeoServer for Oskari using GeoServer REST API.
+The webapp can be found in `{jetty.base}/setup.war`.
+It can be deployed by moving the war-file in to `{jetty.bse}/webapps` and once deployed it can be accessed with http://localhost:8080/setup.
+The setup asks for the native projection you want to use for saving the user content.

-When using single geoserver, you can use these properties for the setup-webapp:
+When using single GeoServer, you can use these properties for the setup-webapp:

 	# geoserver params for setup
 	geoserver.url=http://localhost:8080/geoserver
 	geoserver.user=admin
 	geoserver.password=geoserver

-If you use multiple geoservers/different credentials/functionality, you can specify those with:
+If you want to use multiple GeoServers and/or different credentials per functionality, you can configure with "module" prefixes:

 	# geoserver params for myplaces
 	geoserver.myplaces.url=http://localhost:8080/geoserver1